microsoft/debug-adapter-protocol/specification.md

 ### <a name="Events_Breakpoint" class="anchor"></a>:arrow_left: Breakpoint Event

 The event indicates that some information about a breakpoint has changed.
+While debug adapters may notify the clients of `changed` breakpoints using this event, clients should continue to use the breakpoint's original properties when updating a source's breakpoints in the `breakpoint` request.

 ```typescript
 interface BreakpointEvent extends Event {